 - Foster a long-lasting workplace relationship that keeps talent attrition in check

-Three things to consider before investing in an employee tracking solution
+Five things to consider before investing in an employee tracking solution

 While an employee time tracking software can seem like a silver bullet for all productivity, payroll, regulatory, and cost-related problems, there’s a catch.
 The software you choose must meet your needs and match your budget.